- Selected women entrepreneurs generated a combined revenue of more than US$1.033 billion in 2018, employing more than 4,870 people across the region

 - This year’s program includes participants from across the Asia-Pacific region

-Twenty-two female business leaders have been selected for the 2020 EY Entrepreneurial Winning Women™ Asia-Pacific class.
-The program is designed to help women entrepreneurs who are leading thriving organizations break through existing barriers, scale their businesses to their full potential and become global market leaders.
+In advance of International Women’s Day, EY announces 22 female business leaders selected for the 2020 EY Entrepreneurial Winning Women™ Asia-Pacific class.
+The program is designed to help women entrepreneurs who are leading thriving organizations to break through existing barriers, to scale their businesses to their full potential and to become global market leaders.
 It provides participants with strategic support, training and access to the EY entrepreneurial ecosystem across the globe.

 This year’s Asia-Pacific participants represent 22 entrepreneurs from nine countries who run high-growth businesses across a wide variety of sectors including aviation services, consumer products, technology, eCommerce, fashion, financial services, hospitality, media, medical imaging, and health services.
 Their businesses generated a combined revenue of more than US$1.033 billion in 2018 and employed more than 4,870 employees.